 - Two and Three-Year Recertification/Limit on Interims Public Housing and HCV, including UBV/RAD require recertifications every two years, except for public housing residents choosing ceiling rents who are recertified every three years.
 Voluntary interim recertifications are restricted to one every six months, except for elderly and disabled households who are exempt from this restriction.
 PHA will process voluntary interim rent reductions if and when the reduction in income lasts for more than 30 days.
-In FY 2017, PHA began conducting recertifications every three years for elderly or disabled households on fixed incomes in both the HCV and public housing program. - Ceiling Rents PHA has established ceiling rents for its public housing developments, which are periodically updated.
+In FY 2017, PHA began conducting recertifications every three years for elderly or disabled households on fixed incomes in both the HCV and public housing programs. - Ceiling Rents PHA has established ceiling rents for its public housing developments, which are periodically updated.
 PHA tenants will continue to have the option of selecting either a ceiling rent or an income-base rent.
-PHA uses ceiling rents when calculating rent for mixed families. - Rent Calculation Method PHA has established an alternative rent structure for the HCV (including UBV/RAD) and public housing programs to motivate residents to work and accumulate savings.
-In FY 2017, PHA began allowing households with up to \$50,000 in assets to self-certify asset value and income from the assets.
-Asset income is excluded when the value of the household's asset is less than \$50,000.
-Asset income for household assets valued at greater than \$50,000 is calculated by using the market value of the asset times the passbook savings rate.
-Also in FY 2017, PHA began excluding all full-time student earned income for family members other than the Head, Spouse or Co-Head and PHA discontinued verification of full-time student income as 100% of the income is excluded. - Payment Standards PHA has implemented a policy in the HCV program whereby the current payment standard is applied at regular recertification.
-In FY 2017, PHA began approving payment standards up to 120% of the FMR to support leasing for existing voucher clients and/or new voucher holders who wish to move to areas with documented improved educational systems, job opportunities, social services and other opportunities in the expectation that over time their need for housing and other subsidies will abate or diminish. - Minimum HAP Payment Starting in FY 2019, PHA adopted a policy for tenant-based voucher units only whereby the HAP contract terminates automatically 180 calendar days after the last housing assistance payment to the owner of \$50 or less.
-This allows PHA to provide assistance to a greater number of households by freeing up vouchers held by households with minimal assistance.
-This policy does not apply to the UBV program.
+PHA uses ceiling rents when calculating rent for mixed families.
+PHA notes that, pursuant to the HOTMA legislation and policies approved by the PHA Board in March 2019, ceiling rent policies will not apply to certain households who are "over-income" for twenty-four consecutive months.
+Over-income households are defined as those with household income at or greater than 120% of Area Median Income, and will be subject to an alternative rent beginning on or after April 2021.
+Additional details regarding this policy can be found in PHA's Admissions and Continued Occupancy Policy. - Rent Calculation Method PHA has established an alternative rent structure for the HCV (including UBV/RAD) and public housing programs to motivate residents to work and accumulate savings.
+In FY 2017, PHA began allowing households with assets of \$50,000 or less to self-certify asset value and income from the assets.
+Asset income is excluded when the value of the household's asset is \$50,000 or less.
+Asset income for household assets value at greater than \$50,000 is calculated by using the market value of the asset times the passbook savings rate.
+Also in FY 2017, PHA began excluding all full-time student earned income for family members other than the head, spouse or co-head and PHA discontinued verification of full-time student earned income as 100% of the income is excluded. - Payment Standards PHA has implemented a policy in the HCV program whereby the current payment standard is applied at regular recertification; however, this policy was modified due to required regulatory implementation of SAFMRs.
+Additionally, PHA approved payment standards up to 120% of the FMR to support leasing for existing voucher clients and/or new voucher holders who wish to move to areas with documented improved educational systems, job opportunities, social services and other opportunities in the expectation that over time their need for housing and other subsidies will abate or diminish.